 Weight: 225 lbs.

-Other Distinguishing Characteristics: Shamash is described as having a powerful build, with long arms with which to perform his many duties, and a considerable beard.
+Other Distinguishing Characteristics: Shamash is described as having a powerful build, which includes long arms with which to perform his many duties, and a considerable beard.

 Every day, after the darkness has been dispelled by the dawn, Shamash leaves his underground home and gets to work.
 Issuing forth from a large gate at the Mountain of the East at dawn, one guarded by monstrous Aqrabuamelu, Shamash rides across the skies.
 At sunset, he returns to the earth through a similarly secured gate in the Mountain of the West, at which time he attends to his other duties.